Morra (game): Rules

-While there are many variations of morra, most forms can be played with a minimum of two players.
+While there are many variations of Morra, most forms can be played with a minimum of two players.
 In the most popular version, all players throw out a single hand, each showing zero to five fingers, and call out their guess at what the sum of all fingers shown will be.
 If one player guesses the sum, that player earns one point.
 The first player to reach three points wins the game.

-Some variants of morra involve money, with the winner earning an amount equal to the sum of fingers displayed.
+Some variants of Morra involve money, with the winner earning an amount equal to the sum of fingers displayed.

 History

 Morra was known to the ancient Romans and is popular around the world, especially in Italy.
 In ancient Rome, it was called micatio, and playing it was referred to as micare digitis; literally, "to flash with the fingers".
 As time passed, the name became morra, a corruption of the verb micare.
-The game was so common in ancient Rome that there was a proverb used to denote an honest person which made reference to it: dignus est quicum in tenebris mices, literally, "he is a worthy man with whom you could play micatio in the dark".
+The game was so common in ancient Rome that there was a proverb used to denote an honest person which referred to it: dignus est quicum in tenebris mices, literally, "he is a worthy man with whom you could play micatio in the dark".
 Micatio became so common that it came to be used to settle disputes over the sale of merchandise in the Roman forum.
 This practice was eventually banned by Apronius, prefect of the city.
-The game followed Roman colonists as they spread through Europe, the Near East and North Africa.
+The game followed Roman colonists as they spread through Europe, the Near East, and North Africa.
 The game is also mentioned by Aristotle, but it seems that it has not been very common in Greece.

 Today, morra can be found throughout Italy (notably in Sardinia, where it is called sa murra), Greece, the Province of Teruel in Spain, Corsica, France, Portugal, Cyprus, Istria, Dalmatia, Herzegovina, and Malta.
 There is also a variant in Spain called "Chinos" where coins are used instead of fingers.
 Morra played in Arab countries is called mukharaja.
-In southern France it is called la mourre, while in Istria, Dalmatia and Herzegovina it is called šijavica.
+In southern France, it is called la mourre, while in Istria, Dalmatia, and Herzegovina it is called šijavica.
 In China and Mongolia it is called hua quan, which translates as "fist quarrel", and is played as a drinking game.
 It is also popular in South and North American communities with large Italian populations, sometimes known as "Little Italy" in their area.
 In the city of Hazleton, Pennsylvania, an annual tournament is held in February.
 Money raised during the tournament is given to a local charity associated with Helping Hands.

 In 2005, the IFC, short for Italian Fingers Championship, became an official tournament for a modified version of Morra that is played in teams.

-The game of morra is described on the images in the Theban tombs of MK, Beni Hassan (tomb 9) and the 26th dynasty tomb of Aba (number 36).
+The game of morra is described in the images in the Theban tombs of MK, Beni Hassan (tomb 9), and the 26th dynasty tomb of Aba (number 36).

 In 2010 and 2014 A. Zizi, professor at the IT Giua high school of Cagliari, created, along with his students, a digital version of the Sardinian version of the game.